Erhesvara/Portfolio-html-css/README.md

 - Compilation of academic and professional materials that exemplifies beliefs, skills, qualifications, education, training, and experiences.
 - Compilation of my projects and ideas.

-Technology plan to use:
+Technology:
-- HTMX
+- HTML
 - CSS (Tailwind)
-- PYTHON
-- FastAPI
+- React JS

 To do:
-- Update JS into PYTHON
 - Learn Tailwind CSS
-- Learn postgresql
-- Learn HTMX + Flask
+- Learn React JS
 - Learn FastAPI

-Goal:
-- Transition JS to Python
-- CSS to Tailwind CSS
-- HTML to HTMX

 Start date: OCT 2023